After years in development and constant reassurances that no, really, it's going to happen, virtual reality is finally a practical reality.

 Must read: The ultimate Oculus Rift home setup

-Touch isn't a pair of gloves you pull on, but they're still more immersive than a gamepad.
-The little half moon controllers that you stick your hands in have haptic feedback, sensors, thumbstick, four buttons and a trigger.
+Touch isn't quite like having a pair of VR gloves, but these are still more immersive than using a gamepad.
+The little half moon controllers that you stick your hands in have haptic feedback, sensors, a thumbstick each, four buttons and a trigger.

-With the tech, you'll be able to play a lot more games in the Oculus library and finally get a sense of the 'hand presence' the company has been touting.
+With them, you'll be able to play a lot more games in the Oculus library and finally get a sense of the 'hand presence' the company has long been touting.

 PS VR Aim

-San Francisco based studio Impulse Gear, who also developed the VR game Farpoint, created a Sony approved peripheral for the Move controller so you can play the shooter more naturally.
+San Francisco studio Impulse Gear, which also developed the VR game Farpoint, created a Sony approved peripheral for the Move controller so you can play the shooter more naturally.

 Called the PS VR Aim Controller, the device offers direct 1 to 1 tracking, letting you aim in Farpoint just as you would in real life.
 It looks and works similarly to another Move peripheral from the past with its thumbstick, directional pad and bumper buttons.
 Though the design is sleeker, more futuristic and feels better to hold.